 The production index for construction is a business cycle indicator which measures monthly changes in the price adjusted output of construction.
 The construction production index corresponds to the industrial production index but covers (parts of) NACE section F.

 Until the end of 2006 construction output in Europe had increased rather steadily; but with the economic and financial crisis output began to decline quite dramatically.
 Between spring 2008 and early 2013 the level of total construction in the EU-28 had been on a more or less constant decline (apart from a short peak in summer 2010).
 In total the index lost more than 30 percentage points.
-Since Spring 2013 the index of construction production in the EU-28 has been relatively steadily increasing and has now almost reached 90 % of the former peak level.
-Between 2005 and 2013 the development of overall construction was very similar in the EU-28 and the Euro area (EA-19).
-In the latter however the recovery since early 2013 has been somewhat less steady (Figure 1).
+Since Spring 2013 the index of construction production in the EU-28 has been relatively steadily increasing and has now reached over 80 % of the former peak level.
+The development in the EA-19 is quite similar to the development of the EU-28 (Figure 1).

-There are noticeable differences between the development of the construction of buildings (residential and non-residential) which accounts for around 77 % of total construction in the EU-28 and the development of the construction of civil engineering works (e.g. railways, roads, bridges, airport runways, dams) which accounts for around 23 % of total construction.
-For the latter the effects of the financial and economic crisis were less marked than for construction of buildings.
+There are noticeable differences between the development of the construction of buildings (residential and non-residential) which accounts for around three quarters of total construction in the EU-28 and the development of the construction of civil engineering works (e.g. railways, roads, bridges, airport runways, dams).
+For the latter the immediate effects of the financial and economic crisis were less marked than for construction of buildings.
 However in the years between 2010 and 2013 civil engineering also declined substantially.
 Since 2013 both areas show a relatively strong recovery but have not yet reached the pre-crisis level (Figure 2).

 The crisis in the building sector hit all EU-28 countries albeit to a different extent.
-All countries experienced a decline in building production ranging from an extreme reduction of -48.3 % in Lithuania in 2009 to almost stable activity levels in Germany and Austria.
+All countries experienced a decline in building production ranging from an extreme reduction of -48.2 % in Lithuania in 2009 to stable activity levels in Germany and Luxembourg.
 In Poland the index of construction production even shows an increase for this year.
-In several countries (e.g. Estonia, Ireland, Spain, Hungary, Latvia, and Portugal) growth rates had already begun to move considerably downwards before 2009 while in several other countries the drop in building activities happened in a more sudden way and was shorter (Table 1).
+In several countries (e.g. Estonia, Ireland, Spain, Hungary, Latvia, and Portugal) growth rates had already begun to move downwards before 2009 while in several other countries the drop in building activities happened in a more sudden way and was shorter (Table 1).
 For the EU as a whole negative rates of changes persevered during the years 2010 to 2013.
-During the last four years positive growth rates could again be registered for the EU-28 construction.
+During the last five years positive growth rates could again be registered for the EU-28 construction.

 Like the industrial production index the construction production index is intended to reflect the monthly volume value added of the construction sector.
 This variable is however not directly observable and must therefore be approximated by other measures such as deflated gross production or input of labour and raw materials.